 8. Be a firm but loving leader.

-You need to make your dog feel like you have the capacity to lead.
-If the dog feels that you do not have the capacity to lead, one alpha male may take the role.
+You need to make your dog feel like you can lead.
+If the dog thinks that you cannot drive, one alpha male may take the role.
 Shouting and violence only indicates to the dog that you do not have what it takes to lead.

 You need to be firm with your consequences.
 This is the only way the dog will learn to obey you.
 The way you issue out your consequences is also important.
 No dog should be exempted from consequences no matter how cute he/she may look.